Mental Health Support

 If your real need is a dog that helps you, not others, a therapy-dog registration is the wrong route.
 For a psychiatric condition like PTSD, panic disorder, or severe depression, a psychiatric service dog is trained to perform specific tasks, such as interrupting a flashback or reminding you to take medication, and is protected by the ADA.

 For milder support where a task-trained dog is not needed, an emotional support animal may be appropriate.
-An ESA requires a letter from a licensed mental health professional documenting that the animal helps a diagnosed condition, and it can qualify for housing accommodations under the Fair Housing Act even in no-pet buildings.
+An ESA requires a letter from a licensed mental health professional documenting that the animal helps a diagnosed condition, and under the Fair Housing Act it can qualify for a housing accommodation even in no-pet buildings; HUD publishes guidance on what documentation landlords may ask for.
 Note that since a 2021 U.S. Department of Transportation rule, airlines are no longer required to treat ESAs as service animals, so an ESA generally travels as a regular pet.

 One caution about the ESA route: a legitimate letter comes from a licensed provider who actually knows your clinical situation, not from a website that sells an instant "ESA certificate" after a two-minute questionnaire.
 Landlords are entitled to request documentation from a provider with a genuine treatment relationship, and paid-in-a-minute letters are increasingly rejected.
 If an animal genuinely helps your mental health, the honest path is a conversation with a therapist or physician who can speak to it.